-Our organisation participates in s patient' s educational program not only for stroke patients.
+Our organisation participates in s patient's educational program not only for stroke patients.
 We also have relations with government of Kutaisi and also Kutaisi University and try together to make our patients' lives better.

-In Georgia, at our hospital, at the premises of the neurology department, there have been established the stroke management units, the so- called stroke units, which allow not only for effective stroke in your country that you think needs special treatment of stroke patients, but also for assessing the complications and possible risks associated with stroke.
+In Georgia, at our hospital, at the premises of the neurology department, there have been established the stroke management units, the so-called stroke units, which allow not only for effective the complications and possible risks associated with stroke.
 65% of patient had dysphagia, which evolves as a result of infringement of brain blood circulation, and appears as inhibition of swallowing reflex, or as its complete elimination.